erichlof/AsteroidPatrol3D/README.md

 * Add Space-themed background SkyBox (maybe just off-Earth or off-Mars, so we can see a planet in the distance)
 * Implement basic collision detection between your/UFO's missiles and Asteroids/UFO
 * Add ability for Asteroids to collide with each other, UFO, and of course your ship
-* possibly add physics simulated collision-response, so asteroids can bounce off each other at correct angles
+* possibly add physics simulated collision-response, so asteroids can bounce off of each other at correct angles

 April 29, 2014 Progress Note
 ----------------------------

 Mobile controls (cell phone, tablet, etc..) are now working properly, allowing for any combination of multiple button presses and simultaneous joystick movements.
-I'm really happy how the mobile interface is turning out!
+I'm really happy with how the mobile interface is turning out!
 When you slow-swipe with your finger, the camera looks around your environment in 3D , just like id software's Quake-mouselook!